Meet The Officers

 It is essential to our growth and success that we maintain a broad-based membership and it is essential to have the support of the academic research community to continue to provide opportunities for continuing education for psychiatrists all over the United States, Latin America and the Caribbean.

-Juan Gallego, MD, President
+Juan A. Gallego, MD, Past President

 Dr. Gallego is a psychiatrist, a physician-scientist and an Assistant Professor of Psychiatry at the Zucker School of Medicine at Hofstra/Northwell and an Assistant Professor at the Institute for Behavioral Science at Feinstein Institute for Medical Research.
 He received his medical degree from Universidad CES in Medellín, Colombia, completed his residency training in psychiatry at SUNY Downstate Medical Center in Brooklyn, NY, completed a research fellowship at The Zucker Hillside Hospital, the psychiatric hospital for the Northwell Health in Glen Oaks, NY and completed a master’s degree in clinical research methods at Albert Einstein College of Medicine in Bronx, New York.
 His work has focused on studying first-episode schizophrenia by conducting randomized controlled trials and studying gene expression and inflammatory biomarkers in cerebrospinal fluid and peripheral blood samples.
 He has recently started incorporating neuroimaging approaches to complement his work.
 He has received funding from the National Institute of Mental Health (K23 award) and the Brain and Behavior Research Foundation.
 He has been a member of the American Society of Hispanic Psychiatry for several years and has served as board member and secretary.
 He is the current president-elect.

-Gerardo Villarreal, MD, Secretary
+Ricardo Restrepo-Guzman, MD, Secretary

 Board Members